wasiflatifhussain/InclusiveCapital/loan-default-prediction-model/README.md

 4. converted the categorical variable loan_grade into ordinal values using OrdinalEncoder from scikit-learn. this is useful because loan_grade has a natural ordering (e.g., A is better than B, which is better than C, etc.)
 5. MinMaxScaler used to normalize the training and test datasets

-### First Model:
+### First Model with default dataset:
 Using a Sequential model, which is appropriate for a straightforward feedforward neural network.
+It uses a linear stack of layers where one layer leads to the next (output of prev layer = input of next layer) Uses adam optimizer to reduce loss and sigmoid activation function to adjust values from one layer to next

+### Second model with default dataset:
+Using an XGBoost model along with cross-validation and grid-search to identify the best parameters.
+This model appears to perform better than the neural network.